-50,000,000 Class A ordinary shares and 466,364,286 Class B ordinary shares, assuming that the underwriter does not exercise its over-allotment option.
+50,000,000 Class A ordinary shares and 466,364,286 Class B ordinary shares.

 The ADSs Each ADS represents eight Class B ordinary shares, par value US\$0.00001 per share.
 The ADSs generally are uncertificated.

 The depositary will hold the Class B ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement.